CrazyCloudCraft/minecraft-bashs/README.md

 After that you just type in: `chmod +x *.sh`

 And after that you can start/stop or restart your server with `./start.sh` , `./stop.sh` or `restart.sh`

+## Support

+If you need setup help, or want to add features that aren't listed here
+please just write an issue here!
+(Discord will be added soon)
 ---
 ### Todo list
 - [x] √ Add support for PaperMC